mwouts/jupytext/README.md

 ```

 Now you can open your `.md` and `.Rmd` files as notebooks in Jupyter,
-and save your jupyter notebooks in R markdown format.
+and save your jupyter notebooks in R markdown format (see below).

 Rmd notebook in jupyter     | Rmd notebook as text
 :--------------------------:|:-----------------------:
 ![](https://raw.githubusercontent.com/mwouts/nbrmd/master/img/rmd_notebook.png)   | ![](https://raw.githubusercontent.com/mwouts/nbrmd/master/img/rmd_in_text_editor.png)

-When a file with an identical name and a `.ipynb` extension is found,
-`nbrmd` loads the outputs from that file.
-This way, you can put the `.Rmd`
-file under version control, and preserve the outputs that match unchanged
-inputs.

 ## Can I save my Jupyter notebook as both R markdown and ipynb?

 Yes.
-That's useful if you want to preserve the outputs locally, or if you want
+That's even the recommended setting for the notebooks you want to
-to share the `.ipynb` version.
-By default, the opened notebook in jupyter, plus
-its `.ipynb` version, are updated when a notebook is saved.

-If you prefer a different setting, we offer both per-notebook, and global configuration.
+set under *version control*.

+You need to choose whever to configure this per notebook, or globally.

 ### Per-notebook configuration

 The R markdown content manager includes a pre-save hook that will keep up-to date versions of your notebook
 under the file extensions specified in the `nbrmd_formats` metadata.
 Edit the notebook metadata in Jupyter and
-append a list for the desired format, like this:
+append a list for the desired formats, like this:
 ```
 {
   "kernelspec": {